39-53m³ Zelon CFS Forage Wagon

 Features

-Due to the interaction of the different components, the CFS unit ensures excellent loading performance and a low power requirement.
-The pick-up, CFS roller, rotor and double-cut cutting unit are optimally matched to each other.
+Due to the interaction of the different components, the Continuous Flow System unit ensures excellent loading performance and a low power requirement.
+The pick-up, Continuous Flow System roller, rotor and double-cut cutting unit are optimally matched to each other.
 This results in an excellent cutting quality and power efficient drive, saving time and money.

 3d image of the Continous-Flow System on the forage wagon